Reinstate the Sotheby's 2

 Downing St, London.
 Sat 18 Jul 2015

-practice Falun Dafa who are facing imprisonment, torture or even
+who practice Falun Dafa who are facing imprisonment, torture or even

 death at the hands of the Chinese regime.
-They say more than 60,000 have been killed
+They say more than 60,000

-killed by the Chinese Regime who see its core teachings of truthfulness, compassion
+supporters killed by the Chinese Regime who see its core teachings of

 Whitecross Street Festival